matthewglasenapp/hla_resolve/docs/technical_reference.md

   Final four-field–accurate allele assignments (when full-gene sequence data are provided).
   Uses standard HLA nomenclature including the `HLA-` prefix.

+In all three files, the two columns for a gene stay in haplotype-record order, so that column 1 corresponds to the `_1` record of the deposited haplotype FASTA and column 2 to the `_2` record.
+They are no longer sorted alphabetically within a gene.
+Grading a genotype is order independent, and keeping record order lets a call be traced back to the sequence it came from.

+Each of the three files has a companion `_full.csv` (`g_group_output_full.csv`, `3_field_allele_output_full.csv`, `allele_output_full.csv`) that reports every equidistant option as a genotype list string rather than the single chosen call.

 #### Log Files

 - **`g_group_assignment.log`**